Article I, Organization:

 Article VIII, Standing Committees:

 Section 1.
-Awards Committee: To be composed of a chairperson and two other members appointed by the Board of Directors.
+Awards Committee: To be composed of a chairperson appointed by the Board of Directors.
+The chairperson shall appoint committee members as he/she sees fit.

 Section 2.
-Certification Committee: To be composed of a chairperson and two other members appointed by the Board of Directors.
+Certification Committee: To be composed of a chairperson appointed by the Board of Directors.
+The chairperson shall appoint committee members as he/she sees fit.

 Section 3.
-Education Committee: To consist of chairperson and at least one other member as necessary to be appointed by the Board of Directors.
+Education Committee: To be composed of a chairperson appointed by the Board of Directors.
+The chairperson shall appoint committee members as he/she sees fit.

 Section 4.
 Elections Committee: Elections to be chaired by the Executive Secretary, and two others appointed by the Board of Directors.

 Section 7.
-Nominations Committee: To consist of the President, the President-Elect, and three other persons not on the Board of Directors, but appointed by the Board of Directors.
+Nominations Committee: To consist of the President (the Committee Chair), the President-Elect, and three other persons not on the Board of Directors, but appointed by the Board of Directors.

 Article IX, Special Committees: